telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/overview.md

 ---
-title: Customizing Overview
+title: Overview
-page_title: Customizing Overview
+page_title: Customizing the HTML5 ReportViewer at a Glance
-description: Customizing Overview
+description: "Learn about the most common approaches for customizing the appearance and behavior of the HTML5 ReportViewer in Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/overview
 tags: overview
 published: True